Halochkin/CustomWebComponents/cssCustomPropertyChangedMixin/test/Slot_CSS-priority.md

 <blue-header><slot class="slotClassName" id="slotID" ><span>Green header 2</span></slot></blue-header>
 ```
 1. Add a style using the shadowRoot of the custom element;
-1.1.
-Applied to "Blue title" because they are nested slots inside `blue-header` element,  and the nested elements inherit properties from their parents.
+    1.1 Applied to "Blue title" because they are nested slots inside `blue-header` element,  and the nested elements inherit properties from their parents.<br>
     1.2.
-Will be apply to the "Green header 1".
-It also applies the style from step 1.1. but because the pseudo-element has the highest priority, "Green header 1" will be green;
+Will be apply to the "Green title" and "Green header 1".
+To "Green header 1" also applies the style from step 1.1. but because the pseudo-element has the highest priority, so will be green;
 2. Make the same as with previous one
     2.1.
-Will be applied to "Red title" and "red content";
+Will be applied to "Red title" and "red content";<br>
     2.2.
-Applied to "Green title" and "green content", because they was slotted in the span.
+Applied to "green content", because it was slotted in the span.
 3. The priority of applying styles described above.
 Let's try applying styles to "Green header 2";
     3.1.
-It has the lowest priority, so it will be applied only if there are no style selectors with the highest priority;
+It has the lowest priority, so it will be applied only if there are no style selectors with the highest priority;<br>
     3.2.
-Will not be applied because there are selectors with the highest priority;
+Will not be applied because there are selectors with the highest priority;<br>
     3.3.
-The same;
+The same;<br>
     3.4.
-Green color will be applied, because there are no items matching the `::slotted(*)` pseudo-element;
+Green color will be applied, because there are no items matching the `::slotted(*)` pseudo-element;<br>
     3.5.
-If there are no matches, the lowest priority selector will be applied
+If there are no matches, the lowest priority selector will be applied<br>
     3.6.
 We have specifically commented out the selector to demonstrate the priority sequence of the `slot`;<br>

 ### [See example and try to uncomment the selector on Codepen.io](https://codepen.io/Halochkin/pen/oagZYa?editors=1000);
 ***
 ### Reference